0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-api/identity/apis.md

 The Issuer Node responds by sending a response message that contains:

-- `identifier`: Identifier of the Issuer in the standrard DID format.
+- `identifier`: Identifier of the Issuer in the standard DID format.
 For example:

 `did:polygonid:polygon:mumbai:2qNBWSAsyvaGBpqQVHk3E4cgChaN6ogaZnYCQUyoRQ`

-- `identity state`: It is the state of the identity and contains fields  that include `claimsTreeRoot` (Verifiable credentails are added to the Claims Tree and its root is calculated), `state` (state of identity), and `status` (whether the status of the identity state is confirmed or pending. `identity state` also contains the timestamp when the identity was created (`createdAt`) or updated(`modifiedAt`).
+- `identity state`: It is the state of the identity and contains fields that include `claimsTreeRoot` (Verifiable Credentials are added to the Claims Tree and its root is calculated), `state` (state of identity), and `status` (whether the status of the identity state is confirmed or pending. `identity state` also contains the timestamp when the identity was created (`createdAt`) or updated(`modifiedAt`).

 For each call to the `Create Identity`, a random Identifier is created.